 I don’t talk much about men’s fashion, but last time I’ve been with my husband at Metquarter to get a couple more TMLewin shirts, I though I should write about it on the blog.
-Have a look on TMLewin’s website and on metquarter for more details.
+Have a look on TMLewin’s at tmlewin.co.uk and at metquarter.com for more details.
 I like their shirts too, if you remember my outfits from a couple of years ago.

 The first shop was opened by Mr. Thomas Mayes Lewin in Jermyn Street, London, in 1898.
 He was among the fashion industry innovators.
 A hundred years ago, shirts look a bit different and didn’t have buttons down the front.
 T.M.Lewin’s “coat-shirts” were a prototype of the modern shirt we see today on the high street.

 At TMLewin, they continue to use many of the traditional manufacturing techniques, made over a century ago.
 Now there are almost 100 stores in UK, new stores opening in Europe, Singapore, and Australia.